-As a Bury Teaching Schools Alliance (BTSA) School Direct Art and Design student teacher you will receive regular training delivered by expert teachers and well-qualified mentors in our alliance of Bury schools.
+As a Bury Schools Alliance (BSA) School Direct Art and Design student teacher you will receive regular training delivered by expert teachers and well-qualified mentors in our alliance of Bury schools.
 This will be further enhanced by attendance on a number of days at our partner University, Manchester Metropolitan University.
-With support from experienced mentors and leaders from BTSA, MMU and your placement school, you will be supported to put your new skills into practice to develop your teaching practice.
+With support from experienced mentors and leaders from BSA, MMU and your placement school, you will be supported to put your new skills into practice to develop your teaching practice.

 You will be based in two schools within the alliance where you will be trained and mentored by outstanding specialist teachers of your subject in successful departments and Key Stages.
 This course will equip you with the skills to teach the KS3 and KS4 curriculum (children aged from 11-16 years) in your chosen subject area.